 Aetna's HMO plans do not consider AFOs and any related addition medically necessary when used solely for the treatment of edema and/or for the prevention or treatment of a heel pressure ulcer in ambulatory patients, as Medicare does not consider AFO's medically necessary for these indications.

-KAFOs in ambulatory members: Knee-ankle-foot orthoses (KAFO) are considered medically necessary DME for ambulatory members for whom an ankle-foot orthosis is covered and for whom additional knee stability is required.
+KAFOs in ambulatory members: Knee-ankle-foot orthoses (KAFO) are considered medically necessary DME for ambulatory members for whom an ankle-foot orthosis is considered medically necessary and for whom additional knee stability is required.
 Members prescribed custom-made “molded-to-patient model” KAFOs must also meet the criteria set forth in section II.B.3, below.
 KAFOs are not medically necessary and are not covered for ambulatory members who do not meet these coverage criteria.

 Aetna's HMO plans do not consider KAFOs and any related addition medically necessary when used solely for the treatment of edema and/or for the prevention or treatment of a heel pressure ulcer in ambulatory members, as Medicare does not consider KAFO's medically necessary for these indications.